-The second is your Production dataset.
+The second is your Current (production) dataset.
 Similarly, it should also include ground truth data.
 While your model input and predictions are usually logged at the moment of serving, the actual values might be known only later and stored by some external system.

 The data capture setup can vary depending on the use case and infrastructure, and we expect you to merge the data on your own as needed.
 Evidently will work with a complete input dataset.

 The tool also works with a single dataset.
-In this case, we do not perform a comparison between Reference and Production performance.
+In this case, we do not perform a comparison between Reference and Current performance.
 Instead, you can analyze a single model.

-Once you import the dataset or two, call the report in the Jupyter notebook as RegressionPerformanceTab.
+Once you import the dataset or two, creat the Report object in the Jupyter notebook and include the RegressionPreset.